Duygu Yılmaz

-Duygu Yılmaz (born May 3, 1988) is a Turkish women's football goalkeeper, who plays in the Turkish Women's Super League for Fatih Karagümrük with jersey number 1.
+Duygu Yılmaz (born May 3, 1988) is a Turkish women's football goalkeeper who plays in the Turkish Women's Super League for Beylerbeyi with jersey number 1.
 She was a member of the U-17, U-19 and Turkey women's national team.

 Early years

 Duygu Yılmaz was born to a footballer father in Keçiören district Ankara Province, Turkey on May 3, 1988.
 Her older sister played also football.

-Playing career

-Club
+Club career

 Yılmaz obtained her license for Gazi Üniversitesispor in her hometown on March 4, 2003.
 She began her career in the forward position.
 However, she accepted her trainers suggestion to play the goalkeeper from then on due to her good reflex she exposed during a training as she was keping the goal.
 After playing two full seasons between 2008 and 2010, she transferred to the Istanbul-based Ataşehir Belediyespor. she enjoyed league champion title at the end of the 2009–10 season with Gazi Üniversitesispor.

 She took part for Ataşehir Belediyespor at all three matches of the 2011–12 UEFA Women's Champions League.

 In October 2018, she transferred to Kdz.
 Ereğlispor.

-In the 2020-21 Turkcell Women's Football League season, she joined Beşiktaş J.K. and enjoyed the champion title with her team.
+In the 2020-21 Turkish Women's Football League season, she joined Beşiktaş and enjoyed the champion title with her team.
 By October 2021, she transferred to the newly established Fatih Karagümrğk Women's.

+In the 2024–25 Super League season, she transferred to Beylerbeyi.